What Are Whales Doing With Newmont - Benzinga

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for Newmont's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Newmont options trades today is 1821.2 with a total volume of 4,045.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Newmont's whale activity within a strike price range from $35.0 to $85.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Newmont's big money trades within a strike price range of $50.0 to $77.5 over the last 30 days.

 Newmont Option Volume And Open Interest Over Last 30 Days